fbpx

 Hostels

-Turkey has numerous excellent travelers’ hostels of the new type: not the spartan, puritan youth and hikers’ barracks of the past but comfortable, congenial, low-cost, high-enjoyment lodgings targeted at adventurous travelers of all ages, but primarily younger ones.
-The many services usually include Wifi Internet access, bars and lounges, travel-booking services, and may include private rooms with bath.
+Turkey has numerous excellent travelers’ hostels of the new type: not the spartan, puritan youth, and hikers’ barracks of the past but comfortable, congenial, low-cost, high-enjoyment lodgings targeted at adventurous travelers of all ages, but primarily younger ones.
+The many services usually include WiFi Internet access, bars and lounges, travel booking services, and may include private rooms with baths.

 Villas & Flats/Apartments

-Perhaps the fastest-growing lodging possibility, villas are springing up all along the Aegean and Mediterranean coasts, and flats/apartments are being refurbished in the major cities for families, small groups, and those coming for visits longer than the normal few days.
+Perhaps the fastest-growing lodging possibility is that villas are springing up all along the Aegean and Mediterranean coasts, and flats/apartments are being refurbished in the major cities for families, small groups, and those coming for visits longer than the normal few days.

 Organic Farm Stays